-With the Conservancy’s full support, the Los Angeles City Council approved the Century Plaza Mixed-Use Development in January 2013 that preserves the iconic Century Plaza Hotel as the centerpiece of the new project.
+With the Conservancy’s full support, the Los Angeles City Council approved the Century Plaza Mixed-Use Development in January 2013 that preserved the iconic Century Plaza Hotel as the centerpiece of the new project.
 It was the culmination of months of intensive advocacy transforming ultimately into collaboration with the developer Next Century Associates to find a solution that maintains the hotel as a historic resource while meeting the project’s goals for mixed uses, open space, and increased pedestrian access.

-The Conservancy is extremely grateful to Councilmember Paul Koretz for his leadership in bringing everyone to the table, and to his staff for their dedication to finding a preservation solution.
+The Conservancy is extremely grateful to then-Councilmember Paul Koretz for his leadership in bringing everyone to the table, and to his staff for their dedication to finding a preservation solution.
 We also commend Next Century Associates for their willingness to work with the Conservancy and the National Trust for Historic Preservation to find a win-win solution.

 To everyone who has written a letter (hundreds!), made a phone call, taken the pledge (we received 1,300!), or otherwise voiced your support for saving the Century Plaza Hotel, thank you!
 You have truly made a difference in our efforts.

 About This Place